Sarah Clarke KC wins Responsible Leader Awards at the Women & Diversity in Law Awards 2023.

 - Member of the “Rook” Working Group – Advocacy and the Vulnerable pan profession compulsory training.
 Trainer of “Lead Facilitators” and Inner Temple lead.

 - Inner Temple Advocacy Training Committee.
-Sarah is a leading advocacy trainer both nationally (for her Inn and in running the annual South Eastern Circuit “Keble” Advocacy Course), and internationally including:
+Sarah is a leading advocacy trainer both nationally (for her Inn and as Course Director of the annual South Eastern Circuit, Tim Dutton CBE KC “Keble” Advanced International Advocacy Course), and has conducted advocacy training all over the world including:

 - US Embassy – Training of Belize Police Service (2016)